oqolarte/oblong/content/project/mercipod.md

 {{< figure src="/image/mi2.jpeg" alt="an image of ipod and a small roll of washi tape below it" caption="Washi tape marks the locations of the metal clips" >}}

-With the aid Siqueira's iPod Classing opening reference, I used washi tape to indicate the locations of the metal clips[^3] that hold together the iPod.
+With the aid Siqueira's iPod Classing opening reference, I used washi tape to indicate the locations of the metal clips[^metal-clips] that hold together the iPod.
 I did this, because I have no printer to have the PDF printed.
 To be as accurate as possible, I aligned the iPod with the image on the PDF, making sure that it is zoomed to actual size, before placing the markings.